vocdoni/developer-portal/docs/sdk/tutorial.md

 ## Results

-All that's left is checking the results of this election! `client.fetchElection()` returns an object with a simple array of results values- it's up to you to decide how to display them.
+All that's left is checking the results of this election! [`client.fetchElection()`][fetchElection] returns an object with a simple array of results values- it's up to you to decide how to display them.

 :::tip
 Note that the results are available immediately because this election was configured with `secretUntilTheEnd=false`